malcolmlett/malcolmlett.github.io/Paper-on-Loops-in-AI-and-Consciousness.md

     S_env + D_env(t) + A_env = O_env

 According to the _good regulator theorem_, if the agent is to regulate the environment state it must be a "model of the system" (Conant & Ashby, 1970).
 Furthermore, we can say that the efficiency of the agent to regulate its environment depends on its accuracy in modelling the system.
 Errors in the accuracy of the model result in errors in the regulation of the system.
-In learning agents, those errors can be used for subsequent training of its model.
+In learning agents, those errors can be used for subsequent training of the model.

 An embodied agent with complex actions requires an additional level of regulation.
 Not only must it regulate its external environment, it must also regulate its own physical state.
 This includes both maintaining homeostasis and controlling action for efficiency and effectiveness.
 Such an agent thus operates in a system that additionally has body state `S_body` with ambient dynamics `D_body(t)`.
 The agent performs action `A_body` against its body, producing outcome `O_body`, summarised as follows:

     S_body + D_body(t) + A_body = O_body

-The agent's actions are performed in order to regulate it towards some target, which is dynamically inferred based on its requirement for body homeostasis and for environment action `A_env`.
-The inference of the required action at any given moment is based upon a model, and that model is updated from past errors in a learning agent.
-Psychology and Neuroscience refer to that model in mammals as the _body schema_ (Proske & Gandevia, 2012).
+The agent's body actions are performed in order to regulate it towards some target, which is dynamically inferred based on its requirement for body homeostasis and for environment action `A_env`.
+In learning agents, the inference of the required action at any given moment is based upon some sort of model.
+For example, Psychology and Neuroscience refer to a _body schema_ (Proske & Gandevia, 2012) in humans as an explicit representational model.

 Agents that incorporate multi-step processing have a third kind of action: one that changes its internal data state without affecting its physical state.
 Importantly, this system also requires regulation for the same reasons as for environment and body, but such _non-physical_ actions may not elicit any change to `S_body` or `S_env`.
 Thus the agent must regulate its non-physical state `S_mind`, having ambient dynamics `D_mind(t)`.
 In order to do so it performs action `A_mind`, producing outcome `O_mind`, summarised as follows: